do-me/kceo_glossary/docs/period.md

 Particular era or span of time.

 ### Notes
-- Periods are intervals named with a period identifier.
+- Periods are intervals named with a [Period identifier](../period identifier).

 ### Examples